 Allergies related to synthetic hair aren’t as complicated as human hair because of what synthetic hair is made of.

-Synthetic hair is manufactured to resemble human hair.
 Manufacturers usually use a single type, monofilament fibers, or a combination of polyfilament fibers.
 Acrylic and polyester are used to make these fibers.

 Synthetic hair is composed of fine plastic fibers made to look like human hair.
 The texture can also sometimes be created out of a collagen protein.
 There different types of synthetic hair and all of them can cause an allergic reaction.
 The best thing to do is to make sure that you pay attention to the signs of an allergy while trying out each type.